ndxbn/ndxbn.github.io/profile.md

 - Primary ID: ndxbnW
 - Domain: ndxbn.tokyo

-My primary handle name is `sitri`, origin is demons in the Ars Goetia.
+My primary handle name is `sitri`, origin is demon in the Ars Goetia.
 I had sometimes name TRPG characters, spinoff of daemons/angels (about 14-18 years old).

 I almost use `sitri@ndxbn` signature.
-Almost not collision my handle, but not always. (e.g. [ndxbn chocolatey account](https://chocolatey.org/profiles/ndxbn) is not me, [sitri](https://chocolatey.org/profiles/sitri) is mine.)
+Almost not collision my handle, but not always. (e.g. chocolatey account [ndxbn](https://chocolatey.org/profiles/ndxbn) is NOT ME, [sitri is mine](https://chocolatey.org/profiles/sitri).)

 ## Accounts
 I use these services primarily.